happyendermangit/discord-client-downloader/readme.md

 ```
 5. Enjoy!

+> WARNING: THIS IS NOT affiliated WITH DISCORD

 ### Having issues/bugs with the program?
 - join our [Discord Server](https://discord.gg/2FFHHqJXvm) and tell us more in #bugs!